ceph/ceph/doc/rados/operations/user-management.rst

 wherever possible.

-.. note:: A Ceph Storage Cluster user is not the same as a Ceph Object Storage user or a Ceph Filesystem user.
+.. note:: A Ceph Storage Cluster user is not the same as a Ceph Object Storage user or a Ceph File System user.
 The Ceph Object Gateway uses a Ceph Storage Cluster user to communicate between the gateway daemon and the storage cluster, but the gateway has its own user management functionality for end users.
-The Ceph Filesystem uses POSIX semantics.
-The user space associated with the Ceph Filesystem is not the same as a Ceph Storage Cluster user.
+The Ceph File System uses POSIX semantics.
+The user space associated with the Ceph File System is not the same as a Ceph Storage Cluster user.